e1af-nadaf/EspressoEase/README.md

 2. Create a MySQL database named espressoease.

-3. Import the espressoease.sql file using phpMyAdmin.

-4. Update database credentials in config.php.
+3. Update database credentials in `config.php`.

-5. Start your local server and open http://localhost/EspressoEase/ in your browser.
+4. Start your local server and open http://localhost/EspressoEase/ in your browser.

 ## Usage